 This estimating technique will rarely be used in agency projections of revenues and expenditures, but may be more applicable in performing complex caseload projections where state programs are constricted by various federal and state regulating factors and controls.
-Current mainframe and PC-based software packages make econometric analysis relatively easy to execute.
+Various statistical software packages make econometric analysis relatively easy to execute.
 The primary decision criteria here would be the need of such a detailed estimate and the availability of historical data.